svedwards/making-multigene-family-maps-from-long-read-genomes/README.md

 }
 ```

-By inspecting the file scaff_arrange_tab.txt I found that 15 scaffolds needed reversing.
+By inspecting the file scaff_arrange_tab.txt I found that 15 of the 26 scaffolds needed reversing.
 I put the names of these scaffolds in a list called strands.

 ```{r}
 strands<-c("MCZ_Orn_366498.hap2.h2tg000086l","MCZ_Orn_366498.hap1.h1tg000659l","MCZ_Orn_366487.hap2.h2tg000648l",